 ### Specifying Retry Attempts

 By default, Attempt will not retry a failed operation.
-To enable retries, call the `retry` method and specify how many times the operation should be attempted:
+To enable retries, call the `retry` method and specify how many retries are allowed in addition to the initial attempt.
+For example, `retry(3)` permits up to four total executions:

 ```